-A rack of lamb is to lamb what prime rib is to beef, that is tenderer and loaded with flavor.
-Of course, this means it's a little bigger investment, but if the occasion is right it makes a fantastic meal.
-Properly cooked, this is pure luxury.
+A rack of lamb is to lamb what prime rib is to beef—tender and loaded with flavor.
+It is a little bigger investment, but if the occasion is right it makes a fantastic meal.
+The secret is to keep it simple and to sear the lamb quickly over a hot fire then drop the heat to let the center roast.
+This will create the perfect caramelized crust while keeping the middle tender and juicy.

-Picking the Right Rack
+Picking the Right Rack of Lamb

 A single rack of lamb is the perfect amount for two people so it makes a great main course for an intimate dinner.
 If you plan on one rack for two people you will probably have a chop or two left over for a late night snack.
-The secret is to keep it simple and to sear the lamb quickly over a hot fire then drop the heat to let the center roast.
-This will create the perfect caramelized crust while keeping the middle tender and juicy.

 Prepping and Cooking the Rack of Lamb

-Place the rack on a hot, preheated grill for about 2 minutes per side to sear the surface.
-You want to keep the bones up, away from the fire so if you can place something on the grill, such as a loosely packed ball of aluminum foil, to prop the bones up it will definitely help.
+Place the rack on a hot, preheated grill for about two minutes per side to sear the surface.
+You want to keep the bones up, away from the fire.
+Place something on the grill, such as a loosely packed ball of aluminum foil, to prop the bones up.